 It Wasn’t Spoofed: When Authentication Lies

-A suspicious email spread internally and was quickly attributed to spoofing.
+A suspicious email spread internally.
 The user whose account was associated with the message stated they did not send it, and multiple recipients had already interacted with the email.
+The client confidently stated the email had been spoofed.

 It wasn’t.